Wish (The Cure album): Release

 The album's lead single was "High", released on 16 March 1992.
 The single peaked at number eight on the UK Singles Chart, number 42 on the US Billboard Hot 100, and number one on the Billboard Modern Rock Tracks chart.
 The album's second single, "Friday I'm in Love", was released on 15 May 1992, a Friday, later reaching number six on the UK Singles Chart, number 18 on the Billboard Hot 100, and number one on the Modern Rock Tracks chart.
 The final single was "A Letter to Elise", issued on 5 October 1992.
 This song reached number twenty-eight in the UK and number two on the Modern Rock Tracks chart.

 Wish was released on 21 April.
 It received positive reviews upon release, including a four-star review in Rolling Stone that stated: "For its cult of millions, the Cure offers the only kind of optimism that makes sense."
 Wish was also the band's overall highest-charting album, and most commercially successful in the band's career.
-Upon release, Wish would soon debut at number one on the UK Albums Chart, and number two on the US Billboard 200, where it sold more than 1.2 million copies.
+Upon release, Wish would soon debut at number one on the UK Albums Chart, and number two on the US Billboard 200.
 It also reached number one on Cash Box's Top 200 Pop Albums chart in the US on 16 May 1992.
 Wish was nominated for the Grammy Award for Best Alternative Music Album in 1993.

 On 16 November 1993, a limited-edition EP titled Lost Wishes was released on cassette with four new tracks on it.
 In 1995, Q included Wish in its publication "In Our Lifetime: Q's 100 Best Albums 1986–94", a list compiled to celebrate its 100th issue.
 In 2000 it was voted number 646 in Colin Larkin's All Time Top 1000 Albums.

 Reissues

-On 13 April 2018, in an interview with BBC Radio 6 Music, Robert Smith confirmed that the deluxe edition of Wish is finished.
-On 28 July 2022, the band announced a remastered and expanded 30th-anniversary deluxe edition of Wish, containing 24 previously unreleased demos, out-takes, the Lost Wishes EP and as well a collection of 12-inch remixes of all three singles from the Wish period.
+On 13 April 2018, in an interview with BBC Radio 6 Music, Robert Smith confirmed that the deluxe edition of Wish had been finished.
+On 28 July 2022, the band announced a remastered and expanded 30th-anniversary deluxe edition of Wish, releasing it on 25 November 2022.
+The 30th-anniversary edition contains 24 previously unreleased demos, out-takes, the Lost Wishes EP and a collection of 12-inch remixes of all three singles from the Wish period.
 The recordings were remastered by Smith and Miles Showell at Abbey Road Studios.

-This special edition was released on November 25 and features the remastered album, four demos with vocals, instrumental demos, the Lost Wishes instrumental EP and remix versions.